j-walrath/autonomous-turtle/README.md

 constructed such that the use of multiple turtlebots is necessary to transport them once identified.

 ## Simulator Structure
 This simulator uses PyBullet for realtime physics simulation and rendering.
-It runs across four primary files:
+Other dependencies are recorded in `requirements.txt`.
+Simulation runs across four primary files:
 - `runsim.py` is the top level control of the simulation environment.
 It is where the simworld (to include all objects within it) are loaded, as well as where the primary execution loop occurs.
 - `control.py` is the low level (i.e. join manipulation) control of the robot models through PyBullet.